A Pharisee asked Jesus:

 Throughout the Bible, God tells us to serve and to love each other.
 Consider Jesus and the example he set for us.
 All of us who follow him are called to share that kind of love with others.
 There is no better way to find purpose for our life.

-We all want to be free, yet during these days of isolation, that freedom can be hard to find.
-But in a sermon long ago, the pastor said: ““True freedom is not found in doing our own thing; true freedom is found in serving God and his purpose for our lives.
+We all want to be free yet that freedom can be hard to find.
+In a sermon long ago, a pastor said: “True freedom is not found in doing our own thing; true freedom is found in serving God and his purpose for our lives.
 When you begin to live as the kind of person God intended you to be, you experience freedom.”

 So…how should we live?